Ssekyene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 101 Encodes and decodes text using the rot13 encryption

 102. prints odd number of lines from the input, starting with the first line

+103. Adds the two numbers stored in the environment variables "WATER" and "STIR" and prints the result.
+	- "WATER" is in base "water"
+	- "STIR" is in base "stir."
+	- The result is in base "bestchol"